-sexual assault occur: ☐ Get to a safe place as soon as possible! ☐ Try to preserve all physical evidence - the victim should not bathe, shower, brush teeth, douche, use the toilet, or change clothing until s(he) has a medical exam.
+- □ Get to a safe place as soon as possible! - □ Try to preserve all physical evidence the victim should not bathe, shower, brush teeth, douche, use the toilet, or change clothing until s(he) has a medical exam.
 Contact a close friend or relative, if available, who can provide support and accompany the victim to the medical exam and/or police department.
-Advocates from the Centre County Women's Resource center are available to the victim to provide support. ☐ Get medical attention as soon as possible - an exam may reveal the presence of physical injury that the victim is unaware of.
+Advocates from the Centre County Women's Resource center are available to the victim to provide support. - □ Get medical attention as soon as possible an exam may reveal the presence of physical injury that the victim is unaware of.
 Following a sexual assault, antibiotics are typically given at the time of the exam to help prevent the victim from acquiring certain sexually transmitted diseases.
 Emergency contraception is provided to all female victims at risk of pregnancy from the assault (if the victim presents within 120 hours).
 If the victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours.
-Some of the commonly used "date rape" drugs, however, are only detectable in the urine for six to eight hours after ingestion. ☐ Contact the police - Sexual assault is a crime, it is vital to report it.
+Some of the commonly used "date rape" drugs, however, are only detectable in the urine for six to eight hours after ingestion. - □ Contact the police Sexual assault is a crime, it is vital to report it.
 It is important to remember that reporting a crime is not the same as prosecuting the crime.
 The decision to prosecute may be made at another time.
-Final decision to prosecute is determined by the District attorney. ☐ Consider talking to a counselor - Seeing a counselor may be important in helping the victim understand her/his feelings and begin the process of recovery.
+Final decision to prosecute is determined by the District attorney. - □ Consider talking to a counselor Seeing a counselor may be important in helping the victim understand her/his feelings and begin the process of recovery. - □ Report your experience to the University.
+As detailed above, the University can provide a wide variety of resources, support services, and procedural options to individuals who may have been a victim of sexual violence.
+Among other things, a survivor may be provided housing options, academic accommodations, as well as counseling and/or advocacy support.

-Internal Disciplinary Procedures that will be followed once an incident of Domestic Violence, Dating Violence, Sexual Assault, or Stalking has been reported
+Internal Procedures for Reports of Alleged Dating Violence, Domestic Violence, Sexual Assault, and Stalking